 Within GRAX supplied infrastructure, all traffic is encrypted in flight via HTTPS/SSL at TLS 1.2 or higher with a public certificate (behind the ALB we recommend self-signed certificates).
 All data stores are encrypted by - at a minimum - AES-256.
-GRAX offers a pre-built secure architecture via the AWS Marketplace but choosing to utilize the GRAX Software on custom architecture enables you to build your own security model.
+GRAX offers a pre-built secure architecture via the AWS Marketplace but choosing to use the GRAX Software on custom architecture enables you to build your own security model.
 As such, any operations including the transmission of network traffic or the storage of data at rest which take place on customer-provided/operated infrastructure is the responsibility of the customer.

 GRAX uses a standard JSON Web Token (JWT) authentication flow to secure the